TTNRT/docswebsite/src/content/docs/ttpages/faq.md

 > Q: Can I use static site generators with it?
 >
 > A: Right now, testing for that is not ready at this time.
-However, if you are willing to use any of them, we recommand using our Woodpecker CI as it's more easier to deploy your website.
+However, if you are willing to use any of them, we recommend using our Woodpecker CI as it's more easier to deploy your website.